brainworxx/kreXX-TYPO3-Extension/Documentation/Features/FileWriter/Index.rst

 TYPO3 FileWriter
 ================

-TYPOO3 has two differend logging systems:
+TYPO3 has two different logging systems:

 - Database logging, which can be accessed by the Log module in the backend.
 - File logging which can only be accessed by downloading the log via FTP.